Lakewood smart stores and micro markets with a more polished finish.

 Lakewood properties tend to be the strongest fit when they have consistent daily traffic but do not want to operate food service internally.
 Multifamily communities, hotels, office buildings, and mixed-use properties all benefit when the format is matched to the amount of space and the expected purchase pattern.

 For Lakewood hotels, the decision usually starts with available square footage and how visible the retail area should be.
-Compact smart vending works for tight footprints, smart stores work when the property wants a stronger guest experience, and micro markets make sense when there is room for shelving, coolers, and a bigger assortment.
+A compact smart-store setup works for tight footprints, larger smart-store layouts fit properties that want a stronger guest experience, and micro markets make sense when there is room for shelving, coolers, and a bigger assortment.

 Lakewood teams are not expected to restock or troubleshoot the equipment after launch.
 AI Vending manages product curation, replenishment timing, equipment health, and routine service so the amenity feels stable without creating local admin work.